Pakubuwono I of Mataram: Expelled from Kartasura

-Amangkurat II died in 1703, and succeeded by his son Amangkurat III, a king disliked by many people due to his bad attitude, so there were many supports for Prince Puger came.
-The relation between uncle and nephew strained.
+Amangkurat II died in 1703 and was succeeded by his son Amangkurat III, a king disliked by many people due to his bad attitude, so there was much support for Prince Puger.
+The relationship between uncle and nephew is strained.
 Amangkurat III's hostility toward his half-uncle severed when Raden Suryokusumo, son of Prince Puger, rebelled.

 The hostility culminated in May 1704, when Amangkurat III sent troops to exterminate Prince Puger's family.
 But, he and his followers successfully escaped.
 The one tasked to chase was Duke Jangrana II, Regent of Surabaya.
-But Duke Jangrana II secretly supported Prince Puger, so his pursuing was no more than a drama.
+But Duke Jangrana II secretly supported Prince Puger, so his pursuit was no more than a drama.

-Rangga Yudanegara, Regent of Semarang, acted as a mediator of Prince Puger in requesting Dutch East India Company for help.
-Yudanegara's diplomacy skill successfully made Dutch East India Company forgiving Captain Tack's death.
+Rangga Yudanegara, Regent of Semarang, acted as a mediator of Prince Puger in requesting the Dutch East India Company for help.
+Yudanegara's diplomacy skills successfully made the Dutch East India Company forgive Captain Tack's death.
 They were prepared to help Prince Puger's struggle with some conditions beneficial to them.

-The content of Semarang Treaty which had to be signed by Prince Puger is, among others, the transfer of Eastern Madura to Dutch East India Company.
+The content of the Semarang Treaty which had to be signed by Prince Puger is, among others, the transfer of Eastern Madura to the Dutch East India Company.

 Kartasura occupation

 On 6 July 1704, Prince Puger was appointed as a ruler styled Susuhunan Paku Buwana Senapati Ingalaga Ngabdurahman Sayidin Panatagama Khalifatulah Tanah Jawa, commonly abbreviated as Pakubuwana or Pakubuwono I.

 One year later, Pakubuwono I, guarded by joint Dutch, Semarang, Western Madura, and Surabaya troops, moved to invade Kartasura.
 Kartasura troops assigned to ambush them were led by Arya Mataram, Pakubuwono I's own younger brother.
-Arya Mataram successfully persuaded Amangkurat III to evacuate to the east, when he himself joined with Pakubuwono I.
+Arya Mataram successfully persuaded Amangkurat III to evacuate to the east, when he joined with Pakubuwono I.

 The throne of Kartasura thus fell to Pakubuwono I's hand, exactly on 17 September 1705.